CHIMAI-A/MTJ/README.md

 2. As a park administrator, I want to automate the park's lighting system to optimize energy consumption based on daylight conditions.

-- AC #1: The system changes how bright the park lights are or turns them on/off by itself using readings from special sensors that measure the current light around.
+- AC #1: I want the system to autonomously adjust the brightness of park lights or control their on/off status based on readings from specialized sensors that measure the     current ambient light conditions.

-- AC #2: The system gathers and saves past information about light levels, energy use, and how the system works.
-This info helps park management staff study how the system is used, find ways to make it better, and set up lighting schedules for more efficiency
+- AC #2: I want the system to accumulate and store historical data regarding light levels, energy usage, and operational functionality.

+- AC #3: I want to utilize this information for park management to study system usage, identify improvement opportunities, and establish more efficient lighting schedules.

 3. As a park management staff, I want to monitor crowd situations so that I can identify popular spots.